shiraai/discord-kiso/README.md

 ## Setup

-Type `!setup` to add your server to my database.
-From there you should set tell me what roles can edit my settings by using `!addrole :role`.
+You should set tell me what roles can edit my settings by using `!addrole :role`.

 ## Stream Alerts